Canardoux/flutter_sound/README.md

 ## Api classes

-QuickPlay - plays audio either using the OSs' audio UI or headless.
+QuickPlay - instantly play audio either using the OSs' audio UI or headless.

 Track - Defines a track including artist and a link to the media.